danielefavi/php-fluent-api-class/README.md

 # PHP Fluent API Class

-The class `FluentApi` is a PHP class that helps you to create a fluent API interface.
+**FluentApi** is a PHP class that helps you to create a fluent API interface.

 ### Usage